thiago-dsd/thiago-dsd/README.md

 ### I'm Thiago, a passionate Mobile Developer currently mostly working with Flutter.

 - 👨‍💻  I'm a **Mobile Engineer**.
-- 🔭  I’m currently working at [Hypnotic](https://hypnotic.pt/).
+- 🔭  I’m currently working at [New School](https://apps.apple.com/br/app/new-school/id1503840666).
 - 📖  As an always learner, I'm curious to learn a bit of everything.
-- ⭐️  I collaborate to multiple portuguese recognized open-source projects.
-- 💙  I enjoy [creating](https://pub.dev/publishers/miguelruivo.com/packages) and contributing to multiple Flutter plugins.
-- 📫  How to reach me: [Email](mailto:miguel@miguelruivo.com)
+- 📫  How to reach me: [Email](mailto:thiagodias.contact@gmail.com)
 - 😄  Pronouns: He/His
-- 🤫  Fun fact: my favorite languages are system level ones (such as C and C++), however, I hardly work with them on my daily basis.

 **Languages and Tools:**